sfigg/commercialization-public/test/hlk/testref/trusted-execution-environment-efi-protocol.md

 5. The function allows any value for the Event.Header.EventType parameter.

 6. The function MUST calculate the digest (measurement) of the data starting at DataToHash with a length of DataToHashLen.
-When the PE\_COFF\_IMAGE bit is set, the function MUST calculate the measurement of the PE/COFF image in accordance with “Measuring a PE/COFF image” in Appendix A below.
+When the PE\_COFF\_IMAGE bit is set, the function MUST calculate the measurement of the PE/COFF image in accordance with "Measuring a PE/COFF image" in Appendix A below.

 7. The function MUST successfully send the TPM2\_PCR\_Extend command to the TrEE to extend the PCR indicated by Event.Header.PCRIndex with the measurement digest.
 If the command cannot be sent successfully, the function must return EFI\_DEVICE\_ERROR.
 If the firmware supports more algorithms than SHA1 it may calculate digests using other algorithms and extend them too.